 ABSTRACT

 Evapotranspiration (ET) is a major part of the water cycle.
 ET-based irrigation scheduling of farmland has proved efficient in reducing water runoff volumes and nutrient leaching.
 Thus, using ET-based irrigation scheduling is of interest.
 However, direct measurement of ET is difficult, making ET-based irrigation scheduling even more challenging.
 Measuring ET requires not only specific devices such as eddy covariance instruments (ECI), but also well-trained research personnel to get accurate data (Allen et al., 1998).
-To overcome these limitations, a variety of indirect methods have been developed in the past decades.
-Among them, the remote sensing method has proved cost-effective in providing regional and global coverage of actual ET data with favorable accuracy.
+To overcome these limitations, a variety of indirect methods have been developed in recent decades.
+Among them, remote sensing methods have proved cost-effective in providing regional and global coverage of actual ET data with favorable accuracy.

-In Sussex County, Delaware, the state’s leading county in crop production, the ET distribution for the 2016 growing season was estimated with the Mapping Evapotranspiration at high Resolution with Internalized Calibration (METRIC) model, which uses satellite images and weather station data, was then compared to field measurements by an ECI.
-The total ET during the Sussex County growing season (May-September) in 2016 accounts for 77%-87% of historic averaged annual ET in this region.
-The model simulated seasonal ET for agriculture land is about 41% higher than urban/suburban areas and about 20% lower than forest areas.
+In Sussex County, Delaware, the state’s leading county in crop production, the ET distribution for the 2016 growing season was estimated with the Mapping Evapotranspiration at high Resolution with Internalized Calibration (METRIC) model, which uses satellite images and weather station data, and was then compared to field measurements by an ECI.
+The total ET during the Sussex County growing season (May-September) in 2016 accounts for 77-87% of historic averaged annual ET in this region.
+The model-simulated seasonal ET for agricultural land is about 69% higher than urban/suburban areas and about 17% lower than forest areas.
 This study shows that when forestlands are converted to urban/suburban uses, significant amounts of water are diverted from ET and available to run off and/or infiltrate.
 Given that urban/suburban land has impervious surfaces in the forms of rooftops, roads, driveways, parking lots, sidewalks, etc., much of the water not lost to the atmosphere through ET becomes part of the surface runoff portion of the water budget, thus underscoring the need for adequate storm water management systems for urban/suburban lands.
-The results also imply that the practice of ET-based irrigation scheduling could be valuable in Sussex County and throughout the 20 percent of Delaware farmland that is irrigated.
+The results also imply that the practice of ET-based irrigation scheduling could be valuable in Sussex County and throughout the 20% of Delaware farmland that is irrigated.

 INTRODUCTION